sevos/multi_dokku/README.md

 You can access etcd dashboard at http://192.168.50.2:4001/mod/dashboard

+You need add your public ssh key to etcd in `/deployers` directory.
+The key stands for user name and value should contain plain text public ssh key.

 # Deploying an app

 Before pushing application you need to configure router for it.
 Head to